paxdotdev/pax/README.md

 a prohibitive overhead to compiled binaries (1-2MB) vs. Pax's total target footprint of <100KB.
 Pax also has subtly distinct goals vs CEL and is able to fine-tune its syntax to make it as ergonomic as possible for this particular domain.

-## What's in the box

- - Compiler
-   - Builds a pax project into platform-specific "cartridges" (a la the Nintendo Entertainment System.)
-These cartrides can be mounted as self-contained native apps or embedded as UI components in existing codebases.
- - Runtime (core)
-   - Written in Rust, logic for rendering and computation
- - Runtime (per-platform native chassis)
-   - Written in combination of Rust and native platform code (e.g. TypeScript for Web, Swift for macOS/iOS)
-   - Handles platform-native concerns like: user input, native element rendering, text and form controls
- - Examples
- - APIs
-   - Tools for authoring Pax apps

 ## Native rendering, native controls